John-Robbins/tbp/README.md

 ### [Ned Batchelder](https://nedbatchelder.com)

 [Coverage.py](https://coverage.readthedocs.io/en/latest/index.html) is one of those perfect software tools.
 As an absolute Python beginner, it took me less than five minutes to get it running and made me a better Python developer.
-Ned's been shepherding the development of Coverage.py for 20 years and the Python world is a better place because of his work.
-Also, when I was trying to learn [GitHub Actions](https://docs.github.com/en/actions), his [scriv](https://github.com/nedbat/scriv) project has great real world actions that are more than the documentation offers, but not too crazy.
+Also, when I was trying to learn [GitHub Actions](https://docs.github.com/en/actions), his [scriv](https://github.com/nedbat/scriv) project is a great example.
+Not too complicated, but more complete than the documentation.

 ### :heart: YOU! :heart:

 Thank you so much for looking at tbp.
-It's my first Python project so any feedback on what I can do better, or what I did wrong, is appreciated.
+It's my first Python project and first time using GitHub Actions so any feedback on what I can do better, or what I did wrong, greatly is appreciated.
 Hit me up in the [Issues](https://github.com/John-Robbins/tbp/issues).

 *To all of you, thanks!
-I'm an idiot standing on the shoulders of giants!*
+I'm a Python beginner standing on the shoulders of giants!*

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)